It’s not often that I get to solve 4 decorating problems with one project, but this is one of those projects.

 Next I added a shelf over the pull out laptop shelf.
 This is where the printer, cord storage and paper inbox will go.

-I used doubled the number of boards used for the shelf to make sure it wouldn’t sag (again re-used from another project).
-This shelf has to stretch across 30″ without any middle support and will have some relatively heavy equipment on it, so the double thickness will help keep it straight.
+This shelf has to stretch across 30″ without any middle support and will have some relatively heavy equipment on it, so I wanted to use a thick enough board that it wouldn’t sag.

 1. The first is that the wood used for the sides of the armoire is not very thick and I was afraid that drilling holes into it for a shelf support would have gone right through.